SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

             print(f"Model {i} took: {(toc - tic) / n_reps}")
         ```

-3. Does the results make sense?
+3. Do the results make sense?
 Based on the above figure we would expect that efficientnet is faster than resnet,
     which is faster than the transformer based model.
 Is this also what you are seeing?

-4. To figure out why one net is more efficient than another we can try to count the operations each network need to
+4. To figure out why one net is more efficient than another we can try to count the operations each network needs to
-    do for inference.
-A operation here we can define as a
+    perform for inference.
+An operation here we can define as a
     [FLOP (floating point operation)](https://en.wikipedia.org/wiki/FLOPS) which is any mathematical operation (such as
     +, -, *, /) or assignment that involves floating-point numbers.
 Luckily for us someone has already created a python
     package for calculating this in pytorch: [ptflops](https://github.com/sovrasov/flops-counter.pytorch)

-    1. Install the package
+    1. Install the package.

         ```bash
         pip install ptflops